ema-marconato/glancenet/README.md

 ### Requirements and Installation

-Install the requirements: `pip install -r requirements.txt` \
-Or build conda environment: `conda env create -f environment.yml`
+First build conda environment: `conda env create -f environment.yml` and check that all requirements are installed: `pip install -r requirements.txt` \

 The library visualizes the ***reconstructed images*** and the ***traversed latent spaces*** and saves them as static frames as well as animated GIFs.
 It also extensively uses the web-based Weights & Biases toolkit for logging and visualization purposes.